-- 85 Option C, whereby under Strategy W3 the Wivenhoe Dam releases would be increased to the upper allowable limit as soon as possible, would result in a similar reduction of peak flood levels and inundation extents as Option B (75% of FSL prior to flood). - The reason for this similarity can be observed by comparing Figure 22 with Figure 23, and noting that from 2pm on 11 January the dam outflows and lake levels would have been very similar under of the two scenarios.
-This is because the additional flow (compared to what actually occurred) potentially released under this scenario between 12pm on 9 January and 2pm on 11 January, as shown by the divergence of the green line above the purple line on Figure 23 during this period, would have brought the total water stored in the dam back into line with the 75% FSL scenario. - 87 It is important to note that enacting this scenario would have required the dam operators to increase Wivenhoe Dam outflow to around 1,800 m/s by 12am on 9 January, which is similar to the peak inflow that had been received into the dam until that time, and as such the only real mitigation provided by the dam up until that point would have been to delay the flood peak rather than reducing it.
+- 82 Option C, whereby under Strategy W3 the Wivenhoe Dam releases would be increased to the upper allowable limit as soon as possible, would result in a similar reduction of peak flood levels and inundation extents as Option B (75% of FSL prior to flood). - 83 The reason for this similarity can be observed by comparing Figure 22 with Figure 23, and noting that from 2pm January 11th the dam outflows and lake levels would have been very similar under of the two scenarios.
+This is because the additional flow (compared to what actually occurred) potentially released under this scenario between 12pm January 9th and 2pm January 11th, as shown by the divergence of the green line above the purple line on Figure 23 during this period, would have brought the total water stored in the dam back into line with the 75% FSL scenario. - 84 It is important to note that enacting this scenario would have required the dam operators to increase Wivenhoe Dam outflow to around 1,800 m3/s by 12am on January 9th, which is similar to the peak inflow that had been received into the dam until that time, and as such the only real mitigation provided by the dam up until that point would have been to delay the flood peak rather than reducing it.
 The operators therefore would have required a high level of confidence that the peak dam inflows were going to increase dramatically, as they happened to do for the actual flood event, but were not expected to do based on information available at the time.
-Seqwater modelling at that time (Run 12, Appendix A, Reference 7) indicated that with or without forecast rain, the peak Wivenhoe Dam inflow had already occurred at 12pm on 7 January, at 1,890 m/s.
+Seqwater modelling at that time (Run 12, Appendix A,

+Reference 7) indicated that with or without forecast rain, the peak Wivenhoe Dam inflow had already occurred at 12pm January 7th, at 1,890 m3/s.